ChenPeleg/Classup/README.md

 ### how to edit the content

 This is build with create-react-app.
 To change the content of the questions and answers change the questions and answers inside the "allquestions.json" file in the public folder.
-You can also get the file from an external server by changing the QUESTIONS_URL in app.js.
+You can also get the file from an external server by changing the questionsUrl in app.js.